CHARLES

 20.

-A nurse is selecting toys for a 5-month-old infant.
+A nurse is teaching parents about appropriate toys for their 5-month-old infant.
 Which toy should not be given to the infant?

 21.